 The School Committee representative serving on the Somerville High School Building Committee is Steve Roix.

-The School Committee also has a representative on the Board of Directors of Shore Collaborative (Carrie Normand).
+The School Committee representative serving on the Board of Directors of Shore Collaborative is Carrie Normand.

 To request meeting handout and materials, please contact Patti Marques by sending an email or calling 617-629-5211.

 (617) 776-6035, 46 Rogers Ave., Somerville MA 02144, firstname.lastname@example.org

 Laura Pitone has represented Ward 5 on the School Committee since 2014.
 Laura originally moved to the area to attend college and quickly found herself drawn to Somerville's "diversity and small-scale urban environment."
 She has been a Somerville resident for 12 years.
 Laura's experience in data analysis, team-building, and budget management, along with her commitment to participatory leadership, have helped her excel in industry and community work.
 She earned an engineering degree from MIT and a business degree from Babson College, and has worked as a manufacturing engineer and information technology consultant.
 She was a member of the Healey School Improvement Council for three years, where her leadership, communication, and team-building skills helped ensure the successful redesign of two distinct programs at the school into a unified program.
 Laura has also served on the Somerville City and Schools Children and Youth Study Team, and the Somerville Special Education Parent Advisory Committee (SPED-PAC).
 Laura and her husband, Tom Cole, have two children enrolled at the Healey School.

 Andre L. Green, Ward 4: School Committee Vice-Chair; Chair of the Rules Management Subcommittee; Vice Chair of the Finance & Facilities Subcommittee